Seok Young Hong

 (with Mikhail Lifshits and Alexander Nazarov).

-⁃ Econometric Topics in Accounting and Finance (PhD)
+⁃ Econometric Topics in Accounting and Finance (PhD; Lancaster)

 [Home]